ChicoState/ux-personal-portfolio-Aloo32/j01/README.md

 <b>Navigational Nightmares</b>

-Navigating the software is a study in patience.
-The interface, clunky and seemingly antiquated, eschews modern navigational elements in favor of a restrictive arrow key and Enter button scheme.
-This method, reminiscent of early software design, forces a linear progression through menus and fields.
-A single misstep or oversight necessitates a complete cycle through options to rectify an error, a process as tedious as it is time-consuming.
+Navigating the software requires patience due to its outdated interface.
+The reliance on an antiquated <b>navigation system</b>, using arrow keys and the Enter button, forces a linear progression through menus and fields.
+Any misstep necessitates a complete cycle through options to rectify an error, a process as tedious as it is time-consuming.

 <b>Aesthetic Mess</b>